Special Security Force: Responsibility

-The mission of the SSF is to provide physical security to the President and Prime Minister of Bangladesh, and any person designated as a very important person (VIP) by the Government of Bangladesh.
-The SSF takes necessary measures in coordination with the civil administration and security and intelligence organizations to prevent future threats to VIPs and protect VIPs from active threats.
-The SSF is also responsible for the security of VIPs’ offices and residences.
+The mission of the SSF is to provide physical security to the President of Bangladesh, Prime Minister of Bangladesh and any person designated as a very very important person (VVIP) by the Government of Bangladesh.
+The SSF takes necessary measures in coordination with the civil administration and security and intelligence organizations to prevent future threats to VVIPs and protect VVIPs from active threats.
+The SSF is also responsible for the security of VVIPs’ offices and residences.

 History

 The idea of establishing a security force in Bangladesh for physical protection of VIPs was first mooted by the then-President Hussain Muhammad Ershad.
 Accordingly, the Presidential Security Force (PSF) was formed on 15 June 1986.
 Later, with the introduction of a parliamentary system of government in Bangladesh, the force was renamed as the Special Security Force on 27 September 1991.

 The Presidential Security Force Ordinance (PSFO) established a security force which is to be under the direct command of the president and controlled and administered by a director, who may be invested with the powers of the Chief of Army Staff in respect of operations of the SSF.
 The force may seek the assistance of other services, such as law enforcement agencies, paramilitary forces and defence and intelligence agencies.